I think my least favorite phrase for 2020 will be “an abundance of caution.”

 Sure, take precautions.
 Wash your hands (as if someone needs to tell us that anyway).
 Take reasonable steps to avoid contact with the disease.
 But whatever you do, DO NOT GIVE IN TO FEAR.

 4. Fear will not preserve your life.
 It will only steal your joy while you’re living it.

 A few months ago I was having lots of trouble sleeping.
-I’d been trying to find a job, and most every lead I’d pursued had dried up.
-I’d sent out tons of resumes, but no response.
+I’d been trying to find a job, and almost every lead I’d pursued had dried up.
+I’ve sent out tons of resumes, but no response.
 So every night, I just sat up and worried.
 I’d search through job sites, find nothing and worry.
 I’d distract myself with Netflix, and then worry some more.

 That’s when God held up a mirror to my face and let me see the embarrassing sight I’d become.
 I was a child of the One who created heaven and earth, and whose infinite goodness I had preached about repeatedly.
 And now my faithlessness was destroying me and making him look like an impotent mirage.

 Late one night, sitting alone in my chair, he gave me a specific prescription.
 He said, “I want you to go to your Bible and start writing down verses about faith.
 I want you to then study that list on a daily basis.
 I want you to go on long walks and meditate on one verse per walk.
 And in that process, I want you to start believing again that I AM WHO I SAID I AM.”

 I did exactly what he told me.
 I wrote verses into my iPhone notepad, and referred to them every time I felt fearful.
 I began resting in his faithfulness.